learn-academy-2019-bravo/javascript-foundations-assessments-45acpUSA/js-foundations.md

 logIt()
 ```
+Without checking the function with node, I believe the function will log 'outside' then behind the scenes it will reassign the value of text to 'inside'.
+If text was logged immediately after the function log it should then log 'inside'.

 2. What is JSON?
 How does it relate to javascript objects?
+  JSON stands for JavaScript Object Notation and it specifies a specific syntax for how to deal with objects and classes.

 3. Describe a closure, what is it good for and how do you recognize one?